Please view these information tabs to learn more about the 340-020 and other Hermle Clock Movement 340/341 units

 Hermle Clock Movement Identification

-Identification is done with the numbers on the back plate of the Hermle clock movement.
-Not from the manual that came with the clock, and not off the wood case.
-On the back plate of the clock movement you will see the numbers such as 451-050 94cm.
-These numbers let us know everything we need to know about the mechanical clock movement itself.
-This tells us if its weight driven, the plate size, and every other aspect of the movement.
+Identification of a Hermle clock movement is by locating the numbers on the back plate of the movement itself.
+It will not be in the manual that came with the clock or on the wood case.
+On the back plate of the clock movement there are numbers such as 451-050 94 cm.
+These numbers indicate everything there is to know about that particular mechanical clock movement.

-Mechanical Clock Movement Issues arise after years go by because the oil turns solid.
+Mechanical clock movement wear after years go by because the oil turns solid.
 With age, the mechanical clock movement's oil solidifies and becomes black and sticky.
 By the time 20 or 30 years go by, the oil has solidified and is creating wear on the movements brass plates.

 If you look at your old clock movement, you will see holes in the brass plates where there are small pivot arbors sticking into these holes.
 These pivots are what the gears of the clock ride upon and as the pivots spin in the solidified oil, this makes the holes oblong instead of round.
 With the pivot holes oblong, the holes are pinching the pivots and creating resistance in the gear train.
 With the solidified oil and the pinched pivots, the clock will eventually stop working or chiming.